Skip to content

 The dispute might be about agricultural or other tenancy matters but could be a partnership dispute, compulsory purchase compensation, a contract farming agreement or any other contractual problem.

-Appointing People to Settle Disputes
+Using the CAAV to Appoint People to Settle Disputes

-The CAAV’s President can, on request, appoint or nominate someone to act as a mediator, expert or arbitrator to help resolve the matter.
 For an agricultural or rural dispute that person may often be a CAAV Fellow but there are occasions when someone with other professional skills will be appropriate.

 Applications for appointments should be made on this form.